 Created to strengthen Wake Forest's research, education and clinical missions and directed by Dr. Metin Gurcan, professor of Internal Medicine, this cross-disciplinary initiative is designed to integrate resources throughout Wake Forest School of Medicine, Wake Forest Baptist Medical Center and Wake Forest University while complementing the work of other research centers, including the Wake Forest Clinical and Translational Science Institute.

-- To contribute to Wake Forest Baptist Health’s evolution as a learning health care system
+- To contribute to Wake Forest Baptist Health’s evolution as a learning health system;

 - To foster better health across the local and national community by advancing and promoting informatics research, practice and education.